Introduction :

 - Genus: Families are divided into genera (singular: genus), which represent even more closely related groups of organisms.
 Genera are usually given a Latin or Greek name and are capitalized.
 For example, within the family Hominidae, the genus Homo includes modern humans and their extinct relatives.

 - Species: The most specific level of classification or fundamental unit of taxonomic classification.
-A species consists of a group of individuals that share similar characteristics .Species names are typically composed of two parts: the genus name (capitalized) and the species name (lowercase).
-For example, Homo sapiens is the scientific name for modern humans.
+A species is a group of individuals that share similar characteristics and composed of two parts: the genus name (capitalized) and the species name (lowercase).
+For example Homo sapiens is the scientific name for modern humans.

 Phylogenetic classification, also known as cladistic classification or phylogenetics, it is the groups of organisms that based on their evolutionary relationships.